-- A high fever, (over 101°) severe nausea and vomiting, continued dizziness or incoherent behavior, such as hallucinations. - Any pain that cannot be controlled by your pain medication. - Bright red skin that is hot to the touch. - Excessive bleeding or fluid seeping through the incisions. - A severely misshapen region anywhere on your abdomen or bruising that is localized to one specific point of the abdomen.
+- A high fever, (over 101°) severe nausea and vomiting, continued dizziness or incoherent behavior, such as hallucinations. - Any pain that cannot be controlled by your pain medication. - Bright red skin that is hot to the touch. - Excessive bleeding or fluid seeping through the incisions. - A severely misshapen upper arm or bruising that is localized to one specific point of the arm.